ava-labs/hypersdk/README.md

 time of a block when running on powerful hardware.

 ### Multi-Dimensional Fee Pricing
-Instead of mapping all resource usage to a one-dimensional unit (like "gas"), the `hypersdk` utilizes five unit dimensions (bandwidth, compute, storage[read], storage[create], storage[modify]) to meter activity on `hypervms`.
+Instead of mapping resource usage to a one-dimensional unit (like "gas"), the `hypersdk` utilizes five unit dimensions (bandwidth, compute, storage[read], storage[create], storage[modify]) to meter activity on `hypervms`.
 Each unit dimension has a unique unit price that fluctuates based on how many units are processed on-chain.

-When resources are more granularly metered, nodes can be more used.
+When resources are more granularly metered, resources can be better utilized in the network.

 This allows for better resource utilization of the entire network.